The number of direct-to-consumer (DTC) brands investing in text to buy shows us what the future of e-commerce looks like. Here’s why.

 It’s why we write about abandoned carts so often.

-What e-commerce sites need is a way to make buying from a mobile device so easy that it’s completely effortless.
+What e-commerce companies need is a way to make buying from a mobile device so easy that it’s completely effortless.

 That’s where “text to order” or, as it’s also known, “text to buy” comes in.